 Watering: Regular watering, especially in hot, dry conditions.

-Best For: Filling gaps between rocks or paving stones in sunnier parts of the garden.
+Best For: Filling gaps between rocks or paving stones in the sunnier parts of your garden.

 4. Irish Moss (Sagina subulata)